Skip to main content

 Fetch a contact's purchase history

-To fetch the contact's purchase and returns history, use the second endpoint:
+To fetch the contact's purchase and returns history, along with article data, use the second endpoint:

 This endpoint allows you some control in paginating the response.